Capt. Alvin Charles Poweleit, M. D.

 University of Louisville.
 He graduated from the university's medical school in 1936.
-After residency, he residency, he had a general medical practice in
+After residency, he had a general medical practice in Newport, Kentucky.

 While in school, Alvin enlisted in the U. S. Army Reserve and was commissioned a 2nd Lieutenant.
 He was trained in infantry tactics during the summers.

 In January 1941, Alvin was called to federal duty.
 Reporting to Fort Knox, he was assigned to the newly formed medical detachment of the 192nd Tank Battalion.
 During this time, Alvin and the other members of the detachment trained to operate the battalion's trucks, motorcycles, reconnaissance cars and tanks.
 They also learned to fire every gun used by the battalion.
 Alvin, in his own opinion was pretty good on the .50 machine gun.